-If a scheme is implemented when the company is not in provisional liquidation the sale would be executed by the duly authorised representatives of the company - that is, typically, its directors.
-If the scheme is implemented when the company is in provisional liquidation the terms of the appointment order (or subsequent orders) will determine whether and to what extent the sale is executed by the directors or by the provisional liquidators.
+If a scheme is implemented when a company is not in provisional liquidation, the sale of assets will be executed by the duly authorised representatives of the company - that is, typically, its directors.
+If a scheme is implemented when a company is in provisional liquidation, the terms of the appointment order (or subsequent orders) will determine whether and to what extent the sale is executed by the directors or by the provisional liquidators.
 In either case, the company would only transfer such right, title and interest as it had in the assets.
 In particular, any security over the assets would remain in place unless it was compromised by the scheme.

 Creditors may bid for assets and act as a stalking horse in a sale process.
-No specific rules apply to bids by creditors, but if the restructuring is happening in a provisional liquidation the Grand Court will need to approve the sale, and in doing so it will consider the sales process as part of its assessment of whether the creditor's bid represents the best deal available in the circumstances.
+No specific rules apply to bids by creditors, but if the restructuring is happening in a provisional liquidation, the Grand Court will need to approve the sale, and in so doing, it will consider the sales process as part of its assessment of whether the creditor's bid represents the best deal available in the circumstances.

-In appropriate circumstances pre-packaged sales of assets could be achieved.
+In appropriate circumstances, the pre-packaged sale of assets could be arranged.
 Grand Court approval would be required if the company is in provisional liquidation.